girino/nostr-brodcast-relay/DOCKER.md

 ### Health Checks

-All services have health checks configured:
+All Docker services have health checks configured:

 - **Relay**: Checks `/stats` endpoint every 30s
 - **Tor**: Verifies Tor process and hostname file every 30s
-- **Nginx**: Checks proxy to `/stats` endpoint every 30s
 - **Autoheal**: Monitors all containers and auto-restarts unhealthy ones

+**Note**: Nginx runs on the host and is monitored by systemd

 ```bash
 # Check health status of all containers